 A trans-Neptunian object (TNO) is any object in the Solar System that orbits the Sun at a distance greater on average than that of Neptune.
 Into this category fall the following:

 Most of the 1,000 or so TNOs known are hundreds of kilometers in diameter.
-However, in 2006, astronomers announced the discovery of 58 TNOs measuring only 20 to 100 meters across.
+However, in 2006, astronomers announced the discovery of 58 TNOs measuring only 20 to 100 m across.
 The objects are much too small to show up in images, even with the most powerful telescopes.
 Instead, the researchers detected them when they passed in front of the distant X-ray source Scorpius X-1, causing sudden dips in its brightness.
-Based on this sample, they estimate there may be one million billion TNOs of 100-meter size in the Solar System beyond Neptune.
+Based on this sample, they estimate there may be one million billion TNOs of 100-m size in the Solar System beyond Neptune.